Getting started with Infrastructure as Code using Ansible (Introduction & Installation)

 The differences are as described above, but Ansible

-will work as long as Python 2.4 or higher is installed on the client and SSH can be connected.
+will work as long as Python 2.4 or later is installed on the client and an SSH connection is possible.

 Features of Ansible